 Lindy's Cioppino is actually a combination of two of my favorite seafood stews, Cioppino and Bouillabaisse.
 While many of the ingredients are the same, many are not, so I picked and chose what I liked about each and put them together for this delicious filling fish stew.

 Up, not too early - after all, we do need our beauty sleep- we plan our day.
 Our Sonoma County Museum is currently showing a collection of maps, old maps, maps from the beginning of maps.
 Discovery maps.
 So we decide to go see this exhibit after an excellent breakfast of some Super Simple Scones while enjoying a beautiful dry sparkling Chandon Rose - remember it’s not champagne unless it comes from Champagne and that’s in France.
 Chandon is in the Napa Valley, in California, so it’s sparkling wine.

 As is typical, as we are eating our breakfast we are discussing what else we might eat during the day.
 Specifically dinner

-“I want something seafood,” says the hubby,” and I want to serve a red wine.”
+“I want something seafood,” says the hubby,” and I want to serve a bottle of red wine.”